 Step 2.
 Installing Traceroute on CentOS 7.

-By default, Traceroute is available on CentOS 7. base repository.
-To install traceroute, run the following command below:
+By default, Traceroute is available on the CentOS base repository.
+Now run the following command below to install Traceroute to your CentOS/RHEL-based system:

 Step 3.
 How to Use Traceroute